 These guidelines apply equally to the so called 'IR35' rules to test whether a worker would be treated as an employee of the client, if it were not for the existence of an intermediate service company.
 Generally, however, in this circumstance it is the responsibility of the personal service company to decide if the contract is one of employment and any liability for treating it incorrectly is also that of the personal service company.
 The personal service company is responsible for operating PAYE and NIC's on the receipt of payments from any contract that does not satisfy the ‘IR35' rules.

-Visit the HM Revenue & Customs site for their view on employment and self employment.
+Visit the HMRC site for their view on employment and self employment.

 Do contact us if you would like further help or advice on this subject.